Anak Krakatoa: Background

-After the cataclysmic eruption of Krakatoa in 1883, Krakatoa Island lost approximately two-thirds of its body on the northwest side, obliterating the peaks of Perbuwatan and Danan, and leaving only the southern half of the island, including the Rakata volcano, as the last remnant of the original island.
+After the cataclysmic eruption of Krakatoa in 1883, Krakatoa Island lost approximately two-thirds of its mass on the northwest side, obliterating the peaks of Perboewatan and Danan, and leaving only the southern half of the island, including the Rakata volcano, as the last remnant of the original island.
 The lost area became a shallow sea.

 Regrowth

 In early 1927 volcanic activity began to appear at the point located between where the former peaks of Mount Perboewatan and Mount Danan had been.
 This was a short-lived appearance of a small island that was sunk by sea waves within a week.
-Several months later, volcanic activity began to create a more permanent land formation that, due to rain and waves, once again collapsed under the sea after its volcanic activity stopped.
-This process repeated several times during the next three years.
-On 11 August 1930, the volcanic island permanently rose above sea level, and was locally named Anak Krakatau (or "Child of Krakatoa").
+Several months later volcanic activity began to create a more permanent land formation which, owing to rain and waves, once again collapsed under the sea after its volcanic activity stopped.
+This process recurred several times during the next three years.
+On 11 August 1930 the volcanic island permanently rose above sea level and was locally named Anak Krakatau (Child of Krakatoa).
 It has been the site of repeated eruptive episodes ever since.
-Anak Krakatoa's highest point increased at an average rate of 7–9 meters per year through September 2018.
+Anak Krakatau's highest point increased at an average rate of 7–9 meters per year through September 2018.

 Geography

-Anak Krakatoa is located in the Sunda Strait—between the islands of Java and Sumatra—in the Indonesian province of Lampung.
+Anak Krakatau is located in the Sunda Strait—between the islands of Java and Sumatra—in the Indonesian province of Lampung.
 The volcano is contained within the Ujung Kulon National Park, and is part of the Pacific Ring of Fire.

 Geology

 The island is situated approximately 700 km north of the Sunda Trench marking the subduction zone separating the Australian Plate and the fixed Sunda Plate, atop an oceanic crust of less than 25 km in thickness.
 In geologic terms, it has recently formed within the caldera of the Krakatoa volcanic eruption.
 The entire island comprises a Somma-stratovolcano system of the late Holocene epoch, and features a pyroclastic cone.
-The major rock-type components of Anak Krakatoa include Andesite, Dacite, and Basalt; with minor indications of Trachyte.
+The major rock-type components of Anak Krakatau include andesite, dacite, and basalt; with minor indications of trachyte.

 The island had reached a maximum elevation of 338 m before its collapse during the 2018 eruptive event.

 Volcanic activity

 The volcano's most recent eruptive episode began in 1994.
 Quiet periods of a few days have alternated with almost continuous Strombolian eruptions since then.
 Hot gases, rocks, and lava were released in an eruption in April 2008.
 Scientists monitoring the volcano warned people to stay out of a 3 km zone around the island.

-On 6 May 2009, the Volcanological Survey of Indonesia raised the eruption alert status of Anak Krakatoa to Level 3.
+On 6 May 2009, the Volcanological Survey of Indonesia raised the eruption alert status of Anak Krakatau to Level 3.
 An expedition to the volcano revealed that a 100 m wide lava dome was growing in its crater.
-In January 2012, volcanologists at the University of Oregon warned that a tsunami caused by flank collapse of Anak Krakatoa was likely, as it had formed on the steep eastern slope of the large caldera formed by the 1883 explosive eruption.
+In January 2012, volcanologists at the University of Oregon warned that a tsunami caused by flank collapse of Anak Krakatau was likely, as it had formed on the steep eastern slope of the large caldera formed by the 1883 explosive eruption.